matthieu-bouquin/Kings-books/README.md

 ##  markbook location system

-Hello dear developers, here you will find our last project for The Hacking Project: a bookmark rental website created with JavaScript/html and CSS.
-We have learned how to create pull requests.
+Hello dear developers, here you will find our final project for The Hacking Project fullstack program: a bookmark rental website created with JavaScript/html and CSS.
+Pull requests were actively used.

 This is a simple code to make you understand easily.